inforlife/process/services/circleci.md

 # [CircleCI](https://circleci.com/) *deprecated*

+CircleCI is a hosted continuous integration and delivery system.

 To integrate the GitHub Repository with CircleCI, the following steps are executed.

 - We add the `circle.yml` (for CircleCI 1.0  *deprecated*) or `.circleci/config.yml`(for CircleCI 2.0) configuration file to the repository.